sahrilputra/Avalanche-Network/README.md

-# Avalanche Quest 8 Project
+# Avalanche Network Test
 This project demonstrates a basic Hardhat use case.
+# Branch
+## ERC721
+- Create an ERC721 token smart contract
-Deploying an ERC721 Smart contract using metamask wallet to Avax Fuji Testnet
+- Deploy an ERC721 token smart contract to the Avalanche Fuji TestNet using Hardhat

-Install the necesary packages by running:
+# Using
+go to another branch of your choice and Clone, after that use :

 ```shell
 npm install